Thoughtscript/python_django_2024/README.md

 wait
 ```

-Django will spin immediately and attempt `migrate` and the success of those `migrations` determines whether the app will serve.
+Django will spin up immediately and attempt to `migrate` - the success of those `migrations` determines whether the app will actually serve.

 > The easiest and least janky way I've seen to address that is to fork the Bash process and impose timer within the script that way the Container can spin up and initialization before it executes any `migration`.
 That has many advantages over using like Docker `health_checks` (awkward command-based `test` field, timing, and so on).